Back to blog

 3

-Scan your code history, CI environment, and deployed containers for accidentally exposed API keys and credentials.
+Scan your code history, CI environment, and deployed containers for exposed API keys and credentials.

 Tools: GitGuardian, gitleaks, GitHub secret scanning